-This is a 13-page ebook from the Australian Curriculum Geography series that covers:
+This is a 13-page digital unit from the Australian Curriculum Geography series that covers:

 The location of Major countries of Europe and North America in relation to Australia and the influence of people of the environmental characteristics of places in at least two countries from both continents (ACHGK026)

 The major countries of North America, focusing on the United States of America, it’s 50 states and one significant man-made construction in New York, the largest city.

 Investigating Canada’s location, features and how human intervention has change the environmental characteristics of one city there and one in Australia to manage oil and gas or water resources.

 Europe, its location and relation to Australia and North America, and its countries.